alan-turing-institute/sqlsynthgen/docs/source/quickstart.rst

 Quick Start
 ===========

-After :ref:`Installation <enduser>`, we can run sqlsynthgen with the `--help` option to see the available commands:
+After :ref:`Installation <enduser>`, we can run ``sqlsynthgen`` to see the available commands:

 .. code-block:: console

-   $ sqlsynthgen --help
+   $ sqlsynthgen
    Usage: sqlsynthgen [OPTIONS] COMMAND [ARGS]...

    Options:
      --help                          Show this message and exit.

    Commands:
      create-data      Populate schema with synthetic data.
      create-tables    Create schema from Python classes.
-     create-vocab     Create tables using the SQLAlchemy file. make-generators  Make a SQLSynthGen file of generator classes. make-stats       Compute summary statistics from the source database,... make-tables      Make a SQLAlchemy file of Table classes.
+     create-vocab     Create tables using the SQLAlchemy file. make-generators  Make a SQLSynthGen file of generator classes. make-stats       Compute summary statistics from the source database. make-tables      Make a SQLAlchemy file of Table classes. remove-data      Truncate all non-vocabulary tables in the dst schema. remove-tables    Drop all tables in the dst schema. remove-vocab     Truncate all vocabulary tables in the dst schema. validate-config  Validate the format of a config file.

 For the simplest case, we will need `make-tables`, `make-generators`, `create-tables` and `create-data` but, first, we need to set environment variables to tell sqlsynthgen how to access our source database (where the real data resides now) and destination database (where the synthetic data will go).